Leasehold risk checklist

 Checklist

-- Search the pack for Section 20, consultation, major works, and tender references.
+- Search for Section 20, consultation, qualifying works, tender, specification and contractor references.

 Warning signals